Faculty of Science, Charles University: Rule of communists

 After the Communist Party of Czechoslovakia took power in 1948, the Soviet model of education and science was implemented.
 Such things like the school of thought of Lysenkoism were forced to be leading in the academic sphere because of the ideological reasons.

 There were two waves of political vetting.
 The first one happened at the beginning of the 1950s and the second during normalization in 1969–1971.
 Many academicians were forced to leave the faculty.
 The change came with the Velvet Revolution in 1989.
 The 17 November demonstration began at Albertov which is near to the faculty dean's office.
 Students of the Faculty of Science participated in the demonstration that lead to the events that ended the rule of communists in Czechoslovakia.

 COVID-19 pandemic

 During the COVID-19 pandemic, several experts from the Faculty of Science became well known in the Czech Republic, including Jaroslav Flegr, Václav Hořejší, and Dagmar Dzúrová.

+Campus

+It features rocks that chronicle the geological evolution of the Czech Republic over the last 600 million years.